cms-sw/cmssw/L1Trigger/TrackFindingTracklet/README.md

 The ROOT macros L1TrackNtuplePlot.C & L1TrackQualityPlot.C make track performance & BDT track quality performance plots from the TTree.
 Both can be run via makeHists.csh .

+Note that for the HYBRID algorithm, the BDT model lives under the `TrackerTFP/data` directory, called from [this](https://github.com/cms-data/L1Trigger-TrackTrigger) repository (L1Trigger-TrackTrigger).
+For the HYBRID_NEWKF, the BDT model lives under `TrackFindingTracklet/data` directory, called from [this](https://github.com/cms-data/L1Trigger-TrackFindingTracklet) repository (L1Trigger-TrackFindingTracklet).

 If you need to modify the cfg params of the algorithm, then TrackFindingTracklet/interface/Settings.h configures the pattern reco stage, (although some parameters there are overridden by l1tTTTracksFromTrackletEmulation_cfi.py).
 The old KF fit is configured by the constructor of TrackFindingTMTT/src/Settings.cc.
 The DTC and new KF fit are configured via TrackTrigger/python/ProducerSetup_cfi.py.

 For experts